 I got into deep depression for the longest time in my life.
 I was physically hurting from the stress, disappointment, anger and guilt.
 My head hurt.
 My whole body ached.
 I cried myself to sleep and I cried when I woke up in the morning – when I first came into consciousness again and remembered what was happening.
 I slept a lot during the days because it was all just too painful.

 Negative, toxic thoughts ran over and over in my head like a broken record.
 What did I do wrong?
-What could have I done to prevent this?
+What could I have done to prevent this?
 Had it all been for nothing?
 My parents’ sacrifices to put me through college, the years that I have spent building my career…

 My faith took a major beating too.
 If this was for my good, why did it hurt so much?
 Why didn’t God answer my prayers?
 Had I not been a good person?
 Why was God punishing me after I had been serving faithfully all these years?
 I couldn’t understand why all these were happening.